 Not only was Trish America’s first transgender infantryman, but she was also the first enlisted woman in the infantry at all.
 That's a lot of firsts!
 Prior to 2016, women were not allowed into combat-specific jobs.
 This was, without a doubt, a brave new territory – – and it still is!

 Suddenly in 2017, the safety of our transgender service members was at risk when Donald Trump began to openly object to allowing transgender service members to serve.
 Despite evidence and research to prove otherwise, the reasons sited were medical care costs, overall morale, readiness issues, and non-deployability.
 It was frustrating for Trish and others to hear this as prior research had already debunked these theories.

 Where are We Now?

 Although currently enlisted, active military transgender personnel is permitted to remain in their jobs, if a person is suffering any distress due to their dysphoria, they can be discharged.
 Today, you are unable to enter the military if you are transgender.

 This is why we need fierce advocates like Trish.

 Working Towards Change

 Trish knows her role as an advocate is vital to the continued fight for social justice.
 For that reason, after retiring, she moved to Washington D.C.
-She now continues discussion with Congress members and those with the ability to make meaningful changes in the U.S. Government.
-This type of commitment to advocacy truly send ripples through our communities.
+She now continues discussions with Congress members and those with the ability to make meaningful changes in the U.S. Government.
+This type of commitment to advocacy truly sends ripples through our communities.
 The call to action is clear: We all need to work together towards change.

 Resources Mentioned In Trish’s Interview